oudalab/co-incidents/README.md

 # Computational Political Science
-Using a PMG model to constructing the cluster for political event data.
+Using PMG to model the relation between events.

 ## co-incidence resolution (clustering)
 Using hierarchical MCMC with Metropolis Hastings algorithm to cluster news corpus into appropriate cluster.